 Harris, whose company serves as a business mentoring platform for nurses across the United States, says, "If you are a new nurse, a great way to be an asset is to find something easy you feel confident doing.
-When I first started with neurosurgery, I felt like I would never be able to assist with ventriculostomies.
-I started out slowly by gathering supplies, then prepping the chamber and then helping with the sterile field.
+When I first started with neurosurgery, I felt like I would never assist with ventriculostomies.
+I started out slowly by gathering supplies, then prepping the chamber, and then helping with the sterile field.
 As you get comfortable with each step, you can add more."

 2. Be Flexible

 If you want to be an asset on every assignment, you'll need to learn the art of flexibility.
 Jocelyn Nadua, a registered practical nurse and care coordinator at C-Care Health Services

 , notes, "A part of working as a nurse is an asset in all areas needed —wherever there is help needed is where you need to be."

 Nadua explains that roles can change from day to day for travel nurses, depending on what tasks need to be completed.
 To be a true asset on any assignment, you'll need to be able to shift focus to the most urgent task at any given time.

 "For instance, some days, you might find yourself with a pile of paperwork, where others might have you running around on your feet your entire shift," Nadua elaborates.
 "Overall, as an asset, your job is to ensure that everything in the hospital or clinic is running smoothly and with ease."

 For most travel nurses, flexibility comes naturally.
 Regular moves to potentially unfamiliar locations, adjusting to new coworkers, and changing policies and procedures are just part of the travel nursing package.
 These skills, which are so integral to the field, can also make you an asset on nursing assignments.